yelsukov/otus-ha/README.md

 ### Makefile commands

-You can do a lot of routine work with simple commands from the Makefile.
+You can do some of the routine work with simple commands from the Makefile.

-For this just execute form project folder next console command:
+To use it just run the following console command from your project folder:
 > $ make [action]

 #### List of parameters